Totally Nonnegative Tropical Flags and the Totally Nonnegative Flag Dressian: Parametrization of the Totally Nonnegative Complete Flag Variety

-\ptitle{Positive Distinguished subexpressions, with an intuitive description} Any permutation $w$ in $S_n$ has at least one \textit{expression}, which is to say, a way to write it as a product of simple transpositions $s_i=(i,\; i+1)$.
-The \textit{length} of $w$, $\ell(w)$, is the fewest number of simple transpositions in any expression for $w$.
-An expression for $w$ consisting of $\ell(w)$ transpositions is called \textit{reduced}.
+Any permutation $w$ in $\mathfrak{S}_n$ has \textit{expressions}, that is, ways to write it as a product of simple reflections $s_i=(i,\; i+1)$.
+The \textit{length} of $w$, $\ell(w)$, is the fewest number of simple reflections in any expression for $w$.
+An expression for $w$ consisting of $\ell(w)$ simple reflections is called \textit{reduced}.
+A \textit{subexpression} of an expression is a choice of some of the simple reflections appearing in that expression.
+If we view an expression as a sequence of simple reflections, a subexpression is simply a subsequence.
 We now define Bruhat order.